Zcarroll20/FreeForAll/README.md

 ## :monkey_face::banana: Uses for Bananas:banana::monkey_face:
 1. You can eat them or put them in food.
 2. You can keep one as a pet.
-It wont lasty long but you can.
+It wont last long but you can.
 3. You can defend your family with them.

 ## :monkey_face::banana:Recipes for Bananas:banana::monkey_face: